shabiel/personal-website/articles/floss-weekly.rst

 * OSEHRA has many project groups; one of the more important ones in my opinion is a project to create synthetic patients.
-Synthetic patients are important because we cannot use anoymous patient data in most scenarios as it is very easily re-identified.
+Synthetic patients are important because we cannot use anonymous patient data in most scenarios as it is very easily re-identified.
 This is a non-VistA project; it's in Java (previously in Ruby, but Ruby was too slow); and we would like participation for people to work on more modules or to look at the data and see how realistic it is.